caiocarneloz/torchconv/README.md

 # torchconv
-Filtering with convolutions and Fourier Transform in PyTorch
+Morphology, convolutions and Fourier Transform for image processing